Low Latency GNN Accelerator for Quantum Error Correction: Evaluation

 \section{Evaluation}

-In this section, we evaluate the performance of the hardware implementation of our optimized GNN.
-We assess the impact of each optimization described in Section~\ref{sec:hardware-implementation} on the FPGA-based GNN complexity, decoding latency, and overall logical error rate.
-Among the three evaluated distances, $d=7$ is the most sensitive to design variations and the most computationally demanding due to its larger graph size; moreover, its higher code distance results in a lower logical error rate, making it the most significant case.
-Therefore, we will focus on the evaluation and design for code distance $d=7$.
+In this section, we assess the impact of each optimization described in Section~\ref{sec:hardware-implementation} on the FPGA-based GNN complexity, decoder inference latency, and overall logical error rate.
+We report the results for both \singlegraph{} and \multgraph{} decoders for code distance $d=7$.

-\subsection{Evaluation setup}
+\subsection{Evaluation Setup}

-The evaluation of the reported logical error rates has been done with simulated syndrome measurements generated by Stim~\cite{gidney2021stim}, with circuit-level noise model, physical error rate of $p=10^{-3}$, sample size of $10^{8}$ for $d=7$, and sample size of $10^{7}$ for d=3, 5, coherently with the evaluation of the GNN~\cite{lange2023data} we selected for our work.
-The GNN and MWPM~\cite{higgott2022pymatching} software decoder inference time shown in Table~\ref{tab:accuracy-and-latency-comparison} have been computed on a system equipped with an Intel i9-12900K CPU and an NVIDIA RTX A4000 GPU.
-The GNN training has been run on a cluster with nodes equipped with Intel(R) Xeon(R) Gold 6338 CPU and NVIDIA Tesla A40 GPU.
-The FPGA-based decoder is designed in VHDL, and is designed using Vivado 2023.1, targeting the Xilinx Alveo U280 FPGA (device model: xcu280-fsvh2892-2L-e), a commercially available, high-end accelerator card.
-The FPGA resources are summarised in Table~\ref{tab:resources}.
-We chose the U280 as it is representative of modern FPGAs in terms of logic capacity, memory bandwidth, and on-chip resources.
-For latency, we consistently report the single-inference latency, as previously defined in the background section.
+The evaluation of the reported logical error rates has been done with simulated syndrome measurements generated by Stim~\cite{gidney2021stim}, with circuit-level noise model, physical error rate of $p=10^{-3}$, and input graph sample size of $10^{8}$, coherently with the evaluation of the GNN~\cite{lange2023data} we selected for our work.
+The GNN and MWPM~\cite{higgott2022pymatching} software decoder inference time shown in Table~\ref{tab:accuracy-and-latency-comparison} have been computed on a system equipped with an Intel i9-12900K CPU and an NVIDIA RTX A4000 GPU, while the GNN training was done on a cluster with nodes equipped with Intel(R) Xeon(R) Gold 6338 CPU and NVIDIA Tesla A40 GPU.
+The FPGA-based decoder is designed in VHDL, and is simulated and synthesized using Vivado 2023.1, targeting the Xilinx Alveo U250 FPGA (device model: xcu250-figd2104-2L-e), a commercially available, high-end accelerator card, whose total resources are reported in Table~\ref{tab:resources}.
+We chose the U250 as it is representative of modern FPGAs in terms of logic capacity, memory bandwidth, and on-chip resources.